-Our total purchases from GF related to wafer manufacturing, research and development activities and other for the quarters ended July 1, 2017 and June 25, 2016 were \$266 million and \$85 million, respectively.
-Our total purchases from GF related to wafer manufacturing, research and development activities and other for the six months ended July 1, 2017 and June 25, 2016 were \$442 million and \$293 million, respectively.
-As of July 1, 2017 and December 31, 2016, the amount of prepayment and other receivables related to GF was \$7 million and \$32 million, respectively, included in Prepayment and other receivables - related parties on our condensed consolidated balance sheets.
-As of July 1, 2017 and December 31, 2016, the amount payable to GF was \$229 million and \$255 million, respectively, included in Payable to related parties on our condensed consolidated balance sheets.
+Our total purchases from GF related to wafer manufacturing, research and development activities and other for the quarters ended September 30, 2017 and September 24, 2016 were \$331 million and \$186 million, respectively.
+Our total purchases from GF related to wafer manufacturing, research and development activities and other for the nine months ended September 30, 2017 and September 24, 2016 were \$773 million and \$479 million, respectively.
+Included in the total purchases for the quarter and nine months ended September 30, 2017 are amounts related to the volume of certain wafers purchased from another wafer foundry, as agreed to by us and GF under the WSA Sixth Amendment.
+As of September 30, 2017 and December 31, 2016, the amount of prepayment and other receivables related to GF was \$20 million and \$32 million, respectively, included in Prepayment and other receivables - related parties on our condensed consolidated balance sheets.
+As of September 30, 2017 and December 31, 2016, the amount payable to GF was \$270 million and \$255 million, respectively, included in Payable to related parties on our condensed consolidated balance sheets.

 Warrant Agreement.
-Also on August 30, 2016, in consideration for the limited waiver and rights under the Sixth Amendment, we entered into a warrant agreement (the Warrant Agreement) with West Coast Hitech L.P.
+Also on August 30, 2016, in consideration for the limited waiver and rights under the WSA Sixth Amendment, we entered into a warrant agreement (the Warrant Agreement) with West Coast Hitech L.P.
 (WCH), a wholly-owned subsidiary of Mubadala Development Company PJSC (Mubadala).
 Under the Warrant Agreement, WCH and its permitted assigns are entitled to purchase 75 million shares of our common stock (the Warrant Shares) at a purchase price of \$5.98 per share.
-The warrant is exercisable in whole or in part until February 29, 2020, provided that the maximum number of Warrant Shares that may be exercised prior to the one-year anniversary of the Warrant Agreement cannot exceed 50 million.
-The warrant will be fully exercisable as of August 30, 2017.
+The warrant is exercisable in whole or in part until February 29, 2020.
 Notwithstanding the foregoing, the Warrant Agreement will only be exercisable to the extent that Mubadala does not beneficially own, either directly through any other entities directly and indirectly owned by Mubadala or its subsidiaries, an aggregate of more than 19.99% of our outstanding capital stock after any such exercise.

-GF continues to be a related party of AMD because Mubadala and Mubadala Technology Investments LLC (Mubadala Tech, a party to the WSA) are affiliated with WCH, our largest stockholder.
+GF continues to be a related party of AMD because Mubadala and Mubadala Technology Investments LLC (Mubadala Tech, a party to the WSA) are affiliated with WCH, a significant stockholder of ours.
 GF, WCH and Mubadala Tech are wholly-owned subsidiaries of Mubadala.